Omega-3 Fatty Acids: Essential Fats for Heart, Brain, and Beyond

 • Fish oil and krill oil supplements

-• Algae oil (plant-based DHA for vegans)
+• Algae oil (plant-based DHA)

-ALA (Plant-Based Omega-3s)
+ALA (Plant-Based Omega-3s):

 • Flaxseeds and flaxseed oil